 Learn What Working Capital Is and Its Impact On Business

-Working capital is the amount of liquid assets that a company has on hand.
+Working capital is the number of liquid assets that a company has on hand.
 Working capital is needed to pay for planned and unexpected expenses, meet the short-term obligations of the business, and to build the business.
 A lack of working capital makes it hard to attract investors or to get business loans or obtain credit.

 What is the Accounting Formula to Determine a Business’ Working Capital?